 For him: A casual polo shirt with that cruise classic – a freshly pressed pair of lightweight trousers – and deck shoes.
 Nautical and nice!

 For her: A maxi dress is your perfect casual cruise companion as it looks as good with flip flops by the pool as it does with a statement necklace and wedges in the evening.

 This American phrase stems from the classic preppy country club chinos-and-polo-shirt/v-neck sweater look that’s actually quite dressy, yet understated at the same time.

 That said, most Resort Casual codes allow for jeans these days but lean towards the smarter side of denim so those baggy, saggy, gone-at-the-knees old friends you mooch around at home in just won’t cut it on a cruise!

 Smart chino shorts, trousers and skirts in a neutral palette of khaki, beige, navy and white are a good place to start when building your Resort Casual wardrobe.

-Then you can add a bit of individuality with linen tops, less-structured shirts, summer dresses and splashes of colour (or should that be color?) that will take you from day to night in classic American style.
+Then you can add a bit of individuality with linen tops, less-structured shirts, summer dresses and splashes of colour that will take you from day to night in classic American style.